Purpose of the Grant Program

 ** should be confirmed in the letter of invitation.

 This prestigious appointment in the Fulbright Scholar Program is available for scholars specialized in Business or Economics who are full or associate professors.

-Distinguished Chair eligibility guidelines are published on the Institute of International Education/Council for International Exchange of Scholar (IIE/CIES) website.
+Distinguished Chair eligibility guidelines and review criteria are published on the Council for International Exchange of Scholar (IIE/CIES) website.

 The U.S. program partner in the Fulbright Distinguished Chairs Program is the Council for International Exchange of Scholars (IIE/CIES).
 Applications are submitted through IIE/CIES, which pre-screens the applications in the United States and forwards the recommended dossiers to the Fulbright Finland in Helsinki for final selection.